 Once upon a time, there was an IRS refund cycle chart that told taxpayers when they could expect to receive their tax refund.

-To sum it up, the IRS is no longer providing a refund date instantly.
-However, you can file your taxes on RapidTax and check the estimate date you’ll receive your tax refund on our refund cycle chart.
-Once your 2013 tax return is filed, you’ll be able to see an updated status of your refund via RapidTax and the IRS “Where’s My Refund?” tool.
+Once Tax Season 2015 begins, you can file your taxes on RapidTax and check the estimate date you’ll receive your tax refund on our refund cycle chart.
+Then, once your 2015 tax return is filed, you’ll be able to see an updated status of your refund via RapidTax and the IRS “Where’s My Refund?” tool.

 Where do I go to find out when I will receive my refund?